ernesto27/system-design/videostream/tutorial/tutorial.md

 In this tutorial we learned how to use different AWS services to create a scalable and serverless application, we create a API service using ECS,  a lambda function that compress a video files,  and a S3 bucket that store the original and compress video files.

+Make sure to delete all the resources that we created in this tutorial.